 Mania and Hypo-Mania.

 In brief, mania is a more severe experience of hypo-mania.
-Mania can include psychosis, destructive or violent behavior.
+Mania can include psychosis, destructive or violent behavior toward the self or others, paranoia and more.
 Hypo-mania doesn't typically include psychosis, however, can still be severe.
-It usually entails varying degrees of heightened energy, extreme creativity, agitation or rage, flightiness or, conversely, hyper focus and possibly an inflated sense of self.
+It usually entails varying degrees of heightened energy, extreme creativity, agitation or rage, flightiness or, conversely, hyper focus and possibly an inflated sense of self (ego).

-Mania and hypo-mania could resemble a spiritual awakening in many ways.
+Mania and hypo-mania could resemble a spiritual awakening in many ways when appearing euphoric or creative.

 But here is the vital caveat.